sau-arv-gul/Meeting-Video-Scraper/README.md

 ---

 These issues gave me deeper insights into how streaming platforms work under the hood — particularly regarding **referrer policies**, **authenticated sessions**, and **dynamic video delivery mechanisms**.
-Each challenge improved the robustness of the scraper and broadened my technical understanding.
+Each challenge improved and broadened my technical understanding.